Vincent Pastore: 2008–2026: Return to Broadway and reality show roles

 On July 1, 2008, Pastore appeared on NBC's new show, Celebrity Family Feud, as part of a family team trying to win $50,000 for their favorite charity.
 He first competed, with his friends and family, against the cast of The Girls Next Door.
 Then, Pastore's team made it to the finals against Kathie Lee Gifford's family, but did not win.
-Pastore and his team picked up a $10,000 consolation prize for their charity, though, which is researching a cure for pancreatic cancer.
+Pastore and his team picked up a $10,000 consolation prize for their charity researching a cure for pancreatic cancer.

-On April 8, 2011, Pastore and a business partner appeared on Shark Tank for an investment in "Broccoli Wad", a product that holds money.
+In 2009, Pastore starred in Pavaline Studio's debut short film, Alienated.
+In 2010, he starred in the award-winning indie mob-comedy Pizza with Bullets.
+On April 8, 2011, Pastore and a business partner appeared on Shark Tank for an investment in "Broccoli Wad", a money clip.
 All the "Sharks" wanted out, and Barbara Corcoran said, "this is one of the dumbest things I've ever seen on this show".
 She later had the idea of putting Pastore's face and name on the box, and labeling it "Vinnie's Wad".
 She offered $50,000 for a 40% stake in the company, and would give half of her ownership to Pastore in exchange for his name and face on the packaging; Pastore and his partner agreed.
 A year later, Pastore made an appearance on an episode of truTV's World's Smartest Inventions after his commercial for "the Broccoli Wad" aired on the show.

-As of July 10, 2011, he appeared on the VH1 Marc Cronin-produced reality show Famous Food.
+On July 10, 2011, he appeared on the VH1 Marc Cronin-produced reality show Famous Food.
 In the show, contestants are assigned the task of opening a restaurant on the Sunset Strip.
+Pastore played Mayor Avenoso in the 2012 indie feature Surviving Family.
+He also appeared in the TV series Blue Bloods, The Making of the Mob: Chicago, and an uncredited voice role in the television program Aqua Teen Hunger Force as Terry.
+He featured in the 2013 films The Family, Once Upon a Time in Brooklyn, and I'm in Love with a Church Girl.
+In 2014, he returned to Broadway as Nick Valenti in the Woody Allen musical Bullets Over Broadway opposite Zach Braff.
 He appeared with Joseph R. Gannascoli on Gordon Ramsay's 24 Hours to Hell and Back on January 21, 2020.

+Other ventures

 Radio and podcast

-Pastore previously hosted The Wiseguy Show on Sirius Satellite Radio on the now defunct Raw Dog channel 104.
+Pastore hosted The Wiseguy Show on Sirius Satellite Radio on the now defunct Raw Dog channel 104.
 Described as a "weekly three-hour celebration of Italian-American culture."
 Produced by Sopranos co-star Steven Van Zandt, it aired on Wednesdays from 6–9 pm ET.
-He has also had stints as a radio host on the New Rochelle, New York, station WVOX in 2004 and 2012, with guest appearances in between.
+He also had stints as a radio host on the New Rochelle, New York, station WVOX in 2004 and 2012, with guest appearances in between.

 In September 2020, Pastore started a podcast with Goumba Johnny called Fuhgeddaboudit with Vinny Pastore.